There are many components that make up proper running form and technique.

 - Wear comfortable running shoes.

-- Practice running drills that help you to adopt a more neutral, mid-foot footstrike.
+- Practice running technique drills that help you to adopt a more neutral, mid-foot footstrike.

 - Practice!
 You won’t change your footstrike overnight.
 It will take time so don’t put too much pressure on yourself to get it right first time.

-Here is my handy visual which explains all the key components of head to toe running form and technique.
+Here is my handy running technique PDF which explains all the key components of head to toe running form and technique.